 If you do not receive your course completion certificate, please contact the program provider.

-Instructors who are licensees may arrange with the provider to get continuing education hours for that portion of the course which the instructor taught.
-However, if the instructor does not teach the entire course, the instructor must attend the remainder of the course to obtain credit for the whole course.
-No partial course credit is allowed.
+Instructors who are licensees may apply with the JBCC to obtain CE credit for the portion of the course they taught.
+However, if the instructor did not teach the entire course, they may attend the remainder of the course to obtain credit for the whole course.

 Licensees are required to keep their course completion certificates for 3 years after the date of course completion.